-Nonetheless, this dish features a more flavourful broth with a tangy spice hint derived from the dish’s main essence, which is pickled greens.
+Nonetheless, ‘Suan Cai Yu’ features a more flavourful broth with tangy spice hint derived from the dish’s main essence, which is pickled greens.
 Sometimes pickled mustard greens are used too, as it gives out a better and stronger sour tangy taste.

-The fish are thinly sliced and must be tender yet chewy, soaked inside a mixture broth made out of chicken stock, fish stock and Sichuan pickles; hence, offering a flavoursome pungency upon the first bite.
+The fish slices are thinly sliced and must be tender yet chewy, soaked inside a mixture broth made out of chicken stock, fish stock and Sichuan pickles, hence the flavoursome pungency upon the first bite.

-Although no records are found about the history of this classic Sichuan dish, there is an olden days’ folklore on how did this dish come about.
+Though no records are found regarding the history of this classic Sichuan dish, there is a legend from the olden days’ folklore on how did this dish come about.

-There is another stipulated origin where this dish is said to be first created in the mid-80s and gradually started spreading and gaining some recognition during the 90s throughout China.
+Another stipulated origins of this dish are said to be first created in the mid-80s, and gradually started spreading and gaining some recognition during the 90s throughout China.

 Types Of ‘Suan Cai Yu’

-There are two ways to cook this Sichuan authentic dish, one which is relatively easier and is ready to be served within 40 minutes; while the other method is more sophisticated and can be catered for bigger events or gatherings.
+There are two ways to cook this Sichuan authentic dish of ‘Suan Cai Yu’, one which is relatively easier and is ready to be served in 40 minutes; while the other method is more sophisticated and can be catered for bigger events or gatherings.

 The first simple method of recreating this dish mainly lies on the fish you bought.
 You may use catfish or Tilapia or any other fish type of your choice, but buy it pre-cut.